PSYC 100 Introduction to Psychology (Lab) (4)

 PSYC 214 The Psychology of Eating Disorders and Obesity (4)

 An examination of the etiology of eating disorders and obesity, derived from the empirical literature and with consideration of psychological, neurobiological, and sociocultural explanations for such disorders.
 The course critically evaluates primary research literature concerning risk factors for developing documented eating disorder (anorexia nervosa, bulima nervosa, binge eating disorder), as well as newly proposed diagnostic categories (e.g., orthorexia).
 A multicultural perspective is emphasized, and the relation of disordered eating to issues such as socio-economic status, race and ethnicity, and gender is addressed.
 Multiple theoretical explanations for disordered eating—including psychodynamic, family systems, cognitive, relational-cultural, and behavioral theories--are critically examined.
 Empirically validated treatments and standardized prevention programs are also introduced and critiqued.
-Students conduct research using archival data to investigate specific risk and protective factors in the dev.
+Students conduct research using archival data to investigate specific risk and protective factors in the development of disordered eating, as well as to assess the effectiveness of targeted prevention programs.
 Prerequisite: PSYC 100 or PSYC 101.

 PSYC 218 Psychology of Violence (4)